sidyn4444/sidyn4444/README.md

   a campus coffee shop.
 Built as the primary backend developer on a four-person team for NC State CSC 326.
 Owned the customer order lifecycle, tax rate subsystem, and admin user management endpoints.
-JWT auth with role-based authorization across Customer, Staff, and Admin roles.
+JWT auth with role-based authorization across Customer, Staff, and Admin roles. *(Course team repository — source available on request.)*

 ### Stack